blockonomics/woocommerce-plugin/README.md

 ## Frequently Asked Questions ##

 ### Getting error on checkout: Could not generate new bitcoin address , what to do ? ###
-Your webhost is blocking outgoing HTTPS connections.
+Your webhost is probably blocking outgoing HTTPS connections.
 Blockonomics requires an outgoing HTTPS PORT (port 443) to generate new address.
 Check with your webhost to allow this.
-Also make sure that [allow\_url\_fopen is _On_](https://www.crybit.com/enable-allow_url_fopen/) on your server
+Consult this [article](https://blockonomics.freshdesk.com/solution/articles/33000215104-troubleshooting-unable-to-generate-new-address) for more details.

 ### Order is still on pending payment status even after two confirmations  ###
 Your webhost is blocking incoming callbacks from bots, our you have a DDOS protection in place that is causing this.
 Blockonomics server does payment callbacks to update trasnsaction status and cannot emulate a browser accessing your website.
 Remove the DDOS protection for blockonomics.co